 The wedding bread and dance

 The wedding bread goes back many years in our culture.
 Bread is the most revered food in Macedonian life.
 It is the staff of life.
 The bread is made in celebration of an engagement or wedding.
 It is round and semi-sweet.
-Bread symbolizes the continuity of family life.
+The bread symbolizes the continuity of family life.